vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

-The `fetchVideos` method must fetch videos based on user's subscriptions.
-For simplification, we pick top 5 based on the video publication rate.
+The `fetchVideos` method must fetch videos based on the user's subscriptions.
+For simplification, we pick the top 5 based on the video publication rate.

 Note that `fetchVideos` returns a pure value but not ZIO.
-It's necessary to define Activity Methods this way, otherwise you won't be able to invoke Activities in Workflows.
+It's necessary to define Activity Methods this way, otherwise, you won't be able to invoke Activities in Workflows.

 Once the interface is defined, the next step is to implement the activity logic:
 ```scala mdoc